-Strange Beauty, a memoir, will be released on August 22, 2017 by Parallax Press.
+Strange Beauty (Parallax Press, 2017) is a memoir.
 I started writing it shortly after my son Felix, then ten years old, moved to a residential school.
 Our house, in spite of the best efforts of my young daughters, felt dismally quiet and dull.
 I wanted to write a portrait that would recreate Felix’s energy and show off his depths.
 With the exception of Benjy in Faulkner’s The Sound and the Fury and, more recently, Termite in Jayne Anne Phillips’s novel Lark & Termite, I had not come across any characters in American literature who reminded me of my son.
 Even in disability literature, his type of person barely seemed to exist.
 I believe this has to do with a tendency, particularly strong in my own beloved city of New York, to measure ourselves and each other according to quantifiable accomplishments.
 In the disability narratives that get published, for instance, you are far more likely to find stories about “how I saved my child from autism” or “ten famous people with autism,” or “how a one legged woman climbed the Himalayas,” than ruminations on being wordless in a wordy world, or the fullness of an enigmatic life.

 I wanted to represent Felix, and give an idea of his influence over me, our family, and our neighborhood.
 Living with him has taught me so much about violence and beauty, communion and loneliness, language and love.
 I wanted to share what I’ve learned, and to convey the immense worth and power of people like Felix.
 They are not to be pitied or condescendingly applauded.
 They are not a problem to be solved.
 They are an opportunity to widen our perceptions and connect with one another.
 They are not other, they are us.

 “A wonderfully uplifting book… a must-read for anyone touched by or raising a child with disabilities as well as those in the medical field.”
 Booklist Starred Review